hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 Research any training for your new career.
 Connect with few people in the industry and get to know day to day operations and responsibilities.

+Don't worry about how it looks on outside and what other people think.

 ## Talk to as many people as Possible
+Start connecting with

 ---